EarthScope/rover/docs/commands.md

 This command also indexes modified data in the store before processing.

+When the process is running status should be visible at http://localhost:8000 (by default).
+When the process ends an email can be sent to the user (if `--email` is used).

 See `rover subscribe` for similar functionality, but with regular updates.

 ##### Significant Parameters